 - a.
 Buildings in the Gateway area are encouraged to creatively contribute to the arrival experience for people entering Downtown by all modes of transportation including walking, cycling, rolling, and arriving from marine areas. - b.
 Buildings should be distinctive, artistic and expressive. - c.
 Buildings should create a focus by emphasizing and honouring a particular view, where possible.
 Signature and important views should serve as backdrops for buildings that evoke a high quality and authentic character.
 Views to the surrounding landscape should be framed and enhanced. - d.
 Landscaping should include boulevards along the street.
 38. Development Permit Area 5:Commercial Centre

-- i. revitalization of an area in which a commercial use is permitted; and - ii. establishment of objectives for the form and character of commercial, industrial or multi-family residential development.
+- a.
+DPA 5 is designated for the following purposes: - i. revitalization of an area in which a commercial use is permitted; and - ii. establishment of objectives for the form and character of - commercial, industrial or multi-family residential development.